DakotaHerold/GameJamTemplate/README.md

 # GameJamTemplate
-A template Unity 2018.1.2f1 project for Game Jams.
+A template Unity 2018.30f2 project for use in Game Jams.